Benhgift/chordboard/readme.md

 With an Xbox controller on: `python3 main.py`

+# Current goal 4/23

+Refactor how modifiers are handled in `lib/chorded` and `lib/maps` to be better.
+Shift should act like shift on a smartphone.
+Tap to activate, disable after 1 character, double tap to keep on, hold to keep on.

 # How it works

 1. `main.py` initializes the Xbox controller and starts listening for input